 If you are at a healthy weight before surgery and are committed to maintaining a healthy weight and lifestyle including not smoking, you may greatly reduce the risk of complications after a tummy tuck.
 It is important to get enough rest to allow your body to heal properly.
 Returning to work is another matter as it will depend on the type of work you do and how well you are recovering from the surgery.

-To get all the facts, make sure to speak with the professionals at Restore SD Plastic Surgery, located in San Diego, CA. We would be more than happy to address any questions or concerns you may have about this popular procedure.
+To get all the facts, make sure to speak with female board certified plastic surgeon Dr. Katerina Gallus at Restore SD Plastic Surgery, located in San Diego, CA. We would be more than happy to address any questions or concerns you may have about this popular procedure.
 Contact us today to schedule a consultation!